Miguel22247/simple_shell/README.md

 * shell.h: header file.

-* shell.c: the main shell file
+* shell.c: the main shell file, storage the main functions related to the shell itself

+* aux_funs.c: storage the auxiliar functions like string related functions

 ## Bugs
 Not known yet